 Dutch and Flemish Old Master Paintings in the New Bedford Whaling Museum

-This remarkable publication will highlight the New Bedford Whaling Museum’s Collection of Old Master paintings, one of the crown jewels of the Collection.
+This remarkable publication highlights the New Bedford Whaling Museum’s Collection of Old Master paintings, one of the crown jewels of the Collection.
 The artworks represent one of history’s most remarkable eras of cultural, artistic, nautical, and scientific florescence: The Dutch Golden Age, and include some of the earliest marine paintings in North America, as well as the first-ever oil painting of a whaling scene.

 These works are by far the largest and most important maritime collection outside the Netherlands and are, without rival, the envy of even the great institutional collections in England and Holland.
 Featured artists include: Esaias van de Velde, Cornelis Verbeeck, Heerman Witmont, Abraham Matthuys, and Adam Willaerts – to name a few.